Black hat (computer security): History

-One of the earliest and most notorious black hat hacks was the 1979 hacking of The Ark by Kevin Mitnick.
-The Ark computer system was used by Digital Equipment Corporation (DEC) to develop the RSTS/E operating system software.

-The WannaCry ransomware attack in May 2017 is another example of black hat hacking.
+The WannaCry ransomware attack in May 2017 is an example of black hat hacking.
 Around 400,000 computers in 150 countries were infected within two weeks.
 The creation of decryption tools by security experts within days limited the extortion payments to approximately $120,000, or slightly more than 1% of the potential payout.

 The notable data breaches typically published by major news services are the work of black hat hackers.
 In a data breach, hackers can steal the financial, personal, or digital information of customers, patients, and constituents.
 The hackers can then use this information to smear a business or government agency, sell it on the dark web, or extort money from businesses, government agencies, or individuals.
 The United States experienced a record number of 1,862 data breaches in 2021, according to the Identity Theft Resource Center's 2021 Data Breach Report.
 There has been a noticeable increase in the number of data leaks.
 Take the United States as an example: in 2017, there were a record 1,506 incidents; in 2021, there was a new high of 1,862 incidents; and in 2023, there was a record 3,205 incidents.
 At the same time, there has been no significant decline between the peak values.

 From 2013 to 2014, black hat hackers broke into Yahoo and stole 3 billion customer records, making it possibly the largest data breach ever.
 In addition, the adult website Adult FriendFinder was hacked in October 2016, and over 412 million customer records were taken.
 A data breach that occurred between May and July 2017 exposed more than 145 million customer records, making the national credit bureau Equifax another victim of black hat hacking.

-Strategies
+Black Hat Search Engine Optimisation Strategies

 Concealing

-One of the most famous black hat methods is to utilize nasty "doorway pages", which are intended to rank highly for specific search queries.
+One of the most famous black hat methods is to utilize "doorway pages", which are intended to rank highly for specific search queries.
 Accordingly, the substance of these doorway pages is stowed away from both the clients and the web indexes.
 Doorway pages are designed to deceive search engines so that they cannot index or rank a website for synonymous keywords or phrases.